z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Cognitive-Linguistics/Theories/Conceptual-Integration.md

 # Conceptual Integration (Blending Theory)

-Conceptual Integration, also known as Blending Theory, is a cognitive process where elements and relations from diverse scenarios are combined into a single mental space or "blend," producing new meaning.
+Conceptual Integration, or Blending Theory, is a cognitive process where elements from different scenarios merge into a single mental space, creating new meanings and insights.

 ## Key Components

+Understanding blending involves several main ideas:

-- **Mental Spaces**: Partial representations of situations constructed as we think and talk.
+- **Mental Spaces** are the partial representations of situations we construct as we think and communicate.
-- **Input Spaces**: Different mental spaces that contribute elements to the blend.
+- **Input Spaces** bring elements from different mental spaces to contribute to the blend.
-- **Generic Space**: Contains shared structure between inputs.
+- **Generic Space** includes common structures shared by the input spaces.
-- **Blended Space**: The mental space where integration occurs.
+- **Blended Space** is where the actual integration and creation of new meaning happen.

-## Processes
+## How It Works

+The blending process unfolds in stages:

-- **Composition**: Combining elements from input spaces.
+- **Composition** mixes elements from the input spaces.
-- **Completion**: Filling in additional structure based on background knowledge.
+- **Completion** fills in missing parts using background knowledge.
-- **Elaboration**: Developing the blend through imaginative simulation.
+- **Elaboration** takes the blend further through imaginative thinking and simulation.

 ## Related Topics